Tick fact sheet | Field of Mars EEC

 Fast facts – Ticks

-Life cycle – Egg → larva → nymph → adult, with a blood meal needed between stages.
+Life cycle – Egg → larva → nymph → adult.

 Where do ticks live?

-Ticks need humid, sheltered conditions so they don’t dry out.
-The Australian paralysis tick is most common in humid coastal bushland and forest along eastern Australia, but ticks can also occur in urban areas where there is long grass, leaf litter, garden vegetation, or bushland edges.
+Ticks need moist, sheltered conditions so they do not dry out.
+The Australian paralysis tick is most common in humid coastal bushland and forests along eastern Australia, but ticks can also live in suburban gardens and bush edges where there is long grass, leaf litter and dense vegetation.

-Soft ticks often live in sheltered places used by their hosts, such as nests, burrows, roosts, or bedding areas.
+Soft ticks often live in places used by their hosts, such as nests, burrows, roosts or bedding areas.
+At Field of Mars Reserve, shady ground covers, shrubs, trees and leaf litter can all provide suitable habitat for ticks.

 What do ticks eat?

 Ticks feed on blood.
 The animal a tick feeds on is called a host.
-Different tick species prefer different hosts, but many will feed on a range of mammals, birds or reptiles.
+Different tick species prefer different hosts, but many can feed on mammals, birds and reptiles.

 What is the life cycle of a tick?